hellloxiaotian/hellloxiaotian.github.io/hellloxiaotian.github.io-main/index.md

 ## News (消息)

+- **2024-03:** A new paper is selected as ESI hot paper
+- **2024-03:** Congratulations to Zheng Menghua and Zhang Xuanyu, the first batch of master’s students who have completed their supervision, for receiving outstanding graduates from Northwestern Polytechnical University.
+- **2024-03:** The research team accepted an article from IEEE TGRS (SCI-IF: 8.8), a top journal in the field of international remote sensing.
+- **2024-03:** The research team accepted an article from the top international video journal “IEEE Transactions on Circuits and Systems for Video Technology” (SCI-IF:8.4)
+- **2024-02:** The research team accepted an article from the top international journal in the field of neural networks “Neural Networks” (SCI-IF: 7.8)
+- **2024-01:** A Grade 21 master’s student won the second prize in the graph convolution reasoning optimization competition (Central-Southern Division)
+- **2023-12:** The research group accepted a Video top journal “IEEE Transactions on Circuits and Systems for Video Technology” (SCI-IF:8.4)
+- **2023-11:** The research group accepted a paper in the CCF B Chinese journal Computer Engineering
+- **2023-11:** Canwen Li, a 20-level undergraduate student in our group, won the S Award of the American Collegiate Mathematical Contest in Modeling
+- **2023-11:** One paper in CCF Class C journal “Multimedia Tools and Applications” (SCI-IF: 3.1) was accepted
+- **2023-11:** One paper becomes an ESI Highly Cited Paper
+- **2023-11:** One paper became an ESI hot paper
+- **2023-10:** One paper was accepted by IEEE Transactions on Intelligent Vehicles (IEEE TIV, SCI-IF: 8.2), a well-known international journal in the field of transportation.
+- **2023-10:** Selected as one of the world’s top 2% top scientists in 2023;
+- **2023-10:** My 2021 master’s student, Zheng Menghua, won the National Scholarship for Master’s Students with the first place;
+- **2023-10:** One Information Fusion (SCI-IF: 18.6) paper published;
+- **2023-09:** Outstanding Teacher of School of Software, Northwestern Polytechnical University;
+- **2023-09:** Accepted a journal of the Chinese Society of Artificial Intelligence/the top journal in the field of Chinese artificial intelligence, “CAAI Transactions on Intelligence Technology” (SCI paper in the second region of the Chinese Academy of Sciences);
+- **2023-08:** Congratulations to Xuan Yu for accepting a SCI paper;
+- **2023-08:** Congratulations to Jiawen Zeng, a 20-level master, for working at Guangzhou Business School;
+- **2023-07:** A robust deformable convolutional neural network image denoising method developed by Xiao Jingyu of the research group was reported by the official - account of “Journal of Intelligence”, link, Congratulations to Xiao Jingyu;
+- **2023-07:** Obtained the Excellent Undergraduate Thesis Advisor of Northwestern Polytechnical University
+- **2023-07:** Congratulations to Wang Pengwei, who supervised the undergraduate, for winning the excellent undergraduate graduation thesis of Northwestern Polytechnical University
+- **2023-06:** Congratulations to the 6 undergraduates who have successfully graduated from the 23rd session, including 2 graduate students (recommended to 985 - universities), 3 overseas prestigious universities (National University of Singapore, University of Melbourne, University of Bristol, UK), and 1 international student (planning Go to Canada or Australia to work), I wish you a bright future, and welcome you to visit your alma mater often
+- **2023-06:** A paper was accepted by IEEE Transactions on Geoscience and Remote Sensing(First district of Chinese Academy of Sciences/SCI-IF:8.125)
+- **2023-06:** A paper was accepted by International Journal of Remote Sensing Remote Sensing Letters(Second district of Chinese Academy of Sciences/SCI-IF:3.531)
+- **2023-06:** A paper accepted by FL-IJCAI’23
+- **2023-06:** Obtained the Outstanding Individual Member of Jiangsu Computer Society
+- **2023-06:** Support master and doctoral students to go to Wuxi to participate in the Valse exchange meeting and play for 4 days
+- **2023-06:** Some graduate students in the research group will be rewarded with mechanical keyboards and bluetooth headsets, and they will be accompanied by audio in their research life
+- **2023-06:** Reward each person participating in the innovation and entrepreneurship training program for college students with a mouse
+- **2023-06:** A paper was accepted by Journal of Cyber-Physical Social Intelligence
+- **2023-06:** A paper was accepted by Expert Systems with Applications(First district of Chinese Academy of Sciences/SCI-IF:8.665)
+- **2023-05:** Congratulations on the successful graduation of Master’s student Xiao Jingyu, and I also wish the group a smooth PhD program and a bright future!
+- **2023-05:** A paper was accepted by Expert Systems with Applications(First district of Chinese Academy of Sciences/SCI-IF:8.665)
+- **2023-05:** A paper selected as ESI Highly Cited Paper
+- **2023-04:** Advanced Worker of Science Popularization of Image and Graphics Society of China in 2022 (2023)
+- **2023-04:** Dr. Yuxuan of the research group authorized 1 invention patent
+- **2023-04:** Elected board member of Suzhou Artificial Intelligence Association
+- **2023-04:** Three papers were included in the International Super-resolution Bechmark List
+- **2023-04:** Encourage the freshmen to participate in the application of cute innovation project, reward each USB disk.
+The sky is high and the sea is wide.
+- **2023-04:** Zhui Feng Vision research group to carry out a small range of team building
+- **2023-03:** Two years after graduation, I received the final gift of my PhD.
+Thank you for 10 years of university, and thank you for Huawei Global talented young interview invitation.
+- **2023-03:** Serves as the Area Editor of the international SCI journal **
+- **2023-03:** Invited Publicity Chair for international conferences AMDS 2023 and AMMSA 2023
+- **2023-03:** Invited to become the international SCI journal “Electronics” AE
+- **2023-03:** Dr. Yuxuan, a student in the group, was invited to serve as PC member of the international conference “MLCCIM”
+- **2023-02:** Lunch Talk with students Xuan Yu and Meng Hua in the group
+- **2023-02:** Invited Hebei recruitment team to Hongwen Middle School to carry out the popular science lecture “Flying Dream and helping Sail”
+- **2023-02:** Invited to be the Area Chair of the international conference ACAIT 2023
+- **2023-02:** Invited to the international journal Mathmatical Bioscience and Engineering (SCI-IF:2.194/ Region III /JCR Region IV)
+- **2023-02:** Invited to be PC Chair and Workshop Chair for the international conference MLCCIM 2023
+- **2023-02:** Invited to become SS Co-Chair for ICCSI 2023
+- **2023-02:** Elected to the youth editorial board of a university journal
+- **2023-02:** Wiley 2021-2022 Highly Cited Paper (2023)
+- **2023-02:** Excellent doctoral dissertation of a provincial Artificial Intelligence Society in 2022
+- **2023-02:** Special Issue of the new Electronics(SCI-IF:2.690)
+- **2023-01:** CFSRCNN Work is invited by the IEEE Signal Processing Society to produce SPS Webinar or SPS Blog
+- **2023-01:** Invited to be on the CSI-2023 Program Committee
+- **2023-01:** A paper code is included in the open source software supply chain security community OCSC
+- **2023-01:** 1 paper was selected as ESI hot papers
+- **2022-12:** As the keynote speaker, I was awarded the outstanding activity of 2022 National Science Popularization Day by the China Association for Science and Technology
+- **2022-12:** Become a member of the special Committee of CAA-PRMI
+- **2022-12:** Become a member of the special Committee of CSIG-BVD
+- **2022-12:** Xuanyu Zhang, master student of 2021, won the Best Paper of ICCBDAI 2022
+- **2022-12:** Awarded Excellent Workshop Chair at ICCBDAI 2022
+- **2022-12:** Three English teaching reform papers were accepted by EI Conference
+- **2022-12:** Guide 4 master/PhD students to be invited to give English Oral at ICCBDAI 2022
+- **2022-12:** Two of my papers were awarded the second Excellent Scientific and Technological Academic Papers of Shenzhen
+- **2022-11:** Hongpeng CAI, postgraduate student of Grade 23 (Master’s offer/ TOEFL 107 from National University of Singapore/Jilin University/National University of Singapore) was invited to host ICCSI 2022 Workshop
+- **2022-11:** Get the Chinese *
+- **2022-11:** Invited to become the second Chinese Academy of Sciences /JCR first area SCI international journal AE
+- **2022-11:** A paper has been accepted by the international journal Electronics
+- **2022-11:** Named to Stanford University’s 2022 ranking of the world’s top 2% of leading scientists
+- **2022-10:** Invited to give an academic report on the Polar City platform
+- **2022-10:** Awarded the 2022 Wiley High Contribution Author of Open Science in China
+- **2022-10:** Invited to become Editor of an international SCI journal (AE)
+- **2022-10:** Selected as digital Consulting expert in * city of * province
+- **2022-10:** A paper was tweeted and reported by AIWalker, a well-known computer vision public website in China.
 - **2022-09:** I am invited to be the PC Chair and Workshop Chair of the international conference "ICCBDAI 2022".
 - **2022-09:** ADNet technique is purchased commercially by American Imaging Corporation**.
 - **2022-09:**One journal paper is accepted to IEEE TNNLS, the top international journal in artificial intelligence.